This Thai Potato Corn Chowder recipe is inspired by Thai flavors like ginger, lemongrass, and coconut milk. A vegan and gluten free soup!

 Instructions

-- Add the diced potatoes and ½ tsp. each of kosher salt and pepper to pot and sauté for 4-5 minutes, stirring often.
-Deglaze pan with vegetable stock if potatoes stick when cooking.
+- Add the diced potatoes along with another ½ tsp. kosher salt and ¼ tsp. pepper.
+Sauté for 5-6 minutes, stirring often.

 Mark, CompassandFork